 Cayman takes its rules regarding disabled parking access very seriously and parking illegally is frowned upon by the public.
 If you do park illegally, you may receive a ticket from a police officer or be publicly shamed by Blue Spot campaigners, who post pictures on their public Facebook page.

-To obtain a disabled parking badge the process is as follows: collect a form from the DVDL and have a licensed physician fill out the relevant portions, stating whether it needs to be temporary or permanent.
+To obtain a disabled parking badge, you can collect an application form from the DVDL, or download and print the pdf version from the DVDL website, and have a licensed physician fill out the relevant portions, stating whether it needs to be temporary or permanent.